 What Things Cost in San Antonio (in US$)

-Taxi from the airport to the city center 30.00
+Ride-share from airport to city center: 24.00

-Dinner for one, without beer, at Schilo’s (inexpensive) 10.00
+Dinner for one, without beer, at Schilo’s, San Antonio (inexpensive): 12.00

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.